EBZebra/docs/edge/source/guide/printingGuide.md

 # Printing
 ## Overview
-Enterprise Browser 1.3 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile/CE. **New in version 1.3 is the ability to print via USB to Windows Mobile/CE devices**, building on similar support for Android devices introduced in 1.3.

-To facilite USB printing, the Enterprise Browser printing API now includes the `CONNECTION_TYPE_USB` parameter.
+Enterprise Browser permits printing via Bluetooth, USB and Wi-Fi from mobile devices running Android and Windows Mobile/CE.
+To facilite USB printing, the Enterprise Browser 1.3 printing API now includes the `CONNECTION_TYPE_USB` parameter.
 The API is otherwise unchanged, and operates in the same way as in prior editions.

-To print via USB, the Zebra device must be connected with a USB "On-The-Go" (OTG) cable or adapter to one of [Zebra's supported printers](#zebra-printers-with-usb-printing).
+To print via USB, the Zebra device must be connected with a USB "On-The-Go" (OTG) cable or adapter to one of [Zebra's supported printers](#blinko).
 Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
 Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.
+Connecting an OTG cable to an Android device invokes host mode automatically.

 This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
 Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build your application using the Zebra printing APIs.

 ## 1- Enable Print APIs
 Enterprise Browser provides two APIs for printing.
-The [Printing API](../api/printing) is a parent class that defines common class attributes that specific printer-type APIs will inherit.
-The [PrintingZebra API](../api/printingzebra) is the printer-type API for Zebra printers.
+The [Printer API](../api/printing) is a parent class that defines common class attributes that specific printer-type APIs will inherit.
+The [PrinterZebra API](../api/printingzebra) is the printer-type API for Zebra printers.

-**To enable printing in your application, your `build.yml` must i`nclude both of these extensions**.

-Example `build.yml` command:

-    :::ruby
-    ...
-    extensions: ["printing","printing_zebra",...]
-    ...
+There are two methods of enabling the Printer API:

+* Include all 'ebapi' modules
+* Include only the API modules you need

+Both methods are explained below.

+Either way, the included files will be from:
+`/Enterprise Browser/JavaScript Files/Enterprise Browser`,
+a directory on the computer that contains the Enterprise Browser installation.

+### Include all JS API modules
+To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by your app's files and include the JavaScript modules file in your app.
+For instance, to include the modules file in your `index.html`, copy the file to the same directory as your index.html and add the following line to the HEAD section of your index.html file:

+    :::html
+    <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

+> This will define the EB class within the page. **Note that the path for this file is relative to the current page** (index.html).
+Any page on which the modules are required will need to have the required .js file(s) included in this fashion.

+### Include only the modules you need
+To include individual APIs, you must first include the `ebapi.js` in your HTML, and then the additional required API file(s).
+For instance, to use the Printer API, add the following code to the HTML file(s).
+Again, this assumes that relevant API files have been copied to the same directory as the HTML.

+    :::html
+    <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
+    <script type="text/javascript" charset="utf-8" src="eb.printer.js"></script>

+> In the code lines above, notice that `ebapi.js` is included first, followed by `eb.printer.js`, which is the Printer API for Enterprise Browser. **This coding is required on each HTML page whenever an individual API will be called from that page**.

 ## 2- Find a Printer
 Before your app can print, it must first discover and connect to a printer.
 There are a few ways to discover printers, but all use the [searchPrinters](../api/printing#msearchPrintersSTATIC) method.

 ###Finding via Bluetooth
-Printing via Bluetooth is supported for Android, iOS and Windows Mobile apps. **During Bluetooth discovery, the printer must be set to "discoverable."** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:
+Printing via Bluetooth is supported for Android and Windows Mobile apps. **During Bluetooth discovery, the printer must be set to "discoverable."** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:

 Sample JavaScript code:

 	:::javascript
 	var printers = [];

-	Rho.Printer.searchPrinters({
-		connectionType:Rho.Printer.CONNECTION_TYPE_BLUETOOTH,
+	EB.Printer.searchPrinters({
+		connectionType:EB.Printer.CONNECTION_TYPE_BLUETOOTH,
-		printerType: Rho.Printer.PRINTER_TYPE_ZEBRA
+		printerType: EB.Printer.PRINTER_TYPE_ZEBRA
 		 }, function (cb){
 			if(cb.status == 'PRINTER_STATUS_SUCCESS')
 			{